Battle of Piqua: Background

 The battle was part of a campaign in Ohio Country in the Western theater of the American Revolutionary War.
 Led by General George Rogers Clark, 970 soldiers crossed the Ohio River near present-day Cincinnati in early August 1780 and proceeded up the Little Miami and Mad Rivers.
 They reached the Shawnee village of Old Chillicothe (north of what is today Xenia, Ohio), which was known then as Chalawgatha to the Shawnee.
 Clark found it deserted and ordered it burned.
 He then proceeded a few miles north to the village of Piqua (not to be confused with the modern town of Piqua, Ohio on the Great Miami River) where the Shawnee had retreated.
 Clark arrived at the village August 8, 1780.
 The village surrounded a small stockade.
 Piqua was at that time the capital village of the Shawnee and contained at least 3000 persons.

 Battle

 After several hours of fighting, both sides suffered significant casualties.
-The Shawnee were driven off when Clark used artillery to bombard the stockade from river cliffs above the village.
+The Shawnee were driven off when Clark used artillery to bombard the stockade from river cliffs above the village, after reportedly using a nearby Adena mound for reconnaissance.
 Clark's men then spent two days burning as much as 500 acres of corn surrounding the village.
 Clark reported 27 casualties (14 killed and 13 wounded), but historians have corrected that number to almost three times that based on eyewitness accounts of survivors.
 The Shawnee suffered an unknown number dead, but at least five are known killed.